gamullen/Custom-VM-Creation/README.md

-# Azure Marketplace VM with CreateUIDefinition
+# Azure Marketplace VM with uiFormDefinition

 [![Deploy To Azure](https://github.com/gamullen/Moore/blob/master/Moore/assets/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgamullen%2FMoore%2Fmaster%2FMoore%2Fazuredeploy.json%3Ftoken=ALDK3HA3QKPFTOMDEPVAFJDBVZMJQ/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fgamullen%2FMoore%2Fmaster%2FMoore%2FuiFormDefinition.json%3Ftoken=ALDK3HHBS4XXW7ZZD22E7BDBVZMHE)

-This template allows deploying a linux VM using new or existing resources for the Virtual Network, Storage and Public IP Address.
-It also allows for choosing between SSH and Password authentication.
-The templates uses conditions and logic functions to remove the need for nested deployments.
+This template allows deploying a Windows VM using an existing resource for the Virtual Network.

-This template contains extra parameters to allow for the existing resources use cases, which is a common scenario for Azure Applications in the Azure Marketplace.
+The VM has no Public IP Address.
+The admin password is retrieved from Azure Key Vault.
+A PowerShell script is pulled from a storage account container and executed upon VM creation using the CustomScriptExtension.
+The storage account access key is securely retrieved from Key Vault.

-createUiDefinition.json is also included.
+uiFormDefinition.json is also included.

 Before submitting to Marketplace, the following steps will need to be performed